 Be able to save for your kids’ college education… And occasionally take nice vacations, like, to Disney World.”

 That’s Cubert’s version of the typical response anyhow.
 And it’s a nice, modest set of expectations.
 There’s certainly nothing wrong with wanting to own a house, have a good paying job, and sending your kids off to a good college.
 Occasional trips to Disney World seem like a just reward for all that hard work and financial discipline.

 On the surface, these fairly modest expectations don’t raise any eyebrows.
 But it’s not easy to achieve this dream without hard work and a little deferred gratification.
 More and more, finding affordable housing in neighborhoods with decent public schools has become a quest for the holy grail.
 College tuition continues to soar, and even Disney World costs a mint nowadays.

-In reality, there’s a new American Dream that’s taken over the collective consciousness.
+In reality, there’s a new version of “How to Live the American Dream” that’s taken over the collective consciousness.
 It’s less about owning a home anymore, especially since the housing crash of 2008.
 Getting a college degree is even coming into question.
 Instead of trips to Disney World, we might yearn for a weeklong camping trip at the nearest national park.
 Heck, you might even choose to home-school your kids.

 Scaling back is fine, but there are plenty of people who are downright suffering.
 For them, the American Dream is a complete myth.
 There’s a serious problem emerging in this country.
 The ever-growing disparity of wealth is leading to a shockingly brutal level of poverty and homelessness in the world’s most affluent nation.